-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 5.2 CSR and other relevant staff actively share information with each other about working conditions at production locations.
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 5.2 CSR and other relevant staff actively share information with each other about working conditions at production locations.
 Yes CSR, purchasing and other staff who interact with suppliers need to be able to share information in order to establish a coherent and effective strategy for improvements.
 Internal information system; status CAPs, reports of meetings of purchasing/CSR; systematic way of storing information.
 1 1 -1

 Comment: BP has developed a system where information regarding code compliance is integrated in the overall assessment of the supplier.
 At this point, staff is informed about compliance and outstanding issues prior to factory visits.
 Staff can also access documents regarding social compliance of the individual suppliers on the server.
-Responsible staff from departments related to suppliers and products meet monthly.
-FWF and social compliance in general is part of the agenda.
+Responsible staff from departments related to suppliers and products meet almost weekly.
+Fair Wear and social compliance in general is part of the agenda.